Ernie Irvan

-Virgil Earnest "Ernie" Irvan (born January 13, 1959), occasionally referred to as Swervin' Irvan, is an American former professional stock car racing driver.
-A retired NASCAR competitor, he is best remembered for his comeback after a serious head injury suffered from a crash during practice at Michigan in 1994 that left him with only a 10% chance of survival.
+Virgil Earnest Irvan (born January 13, 1959), occasionally referred to as Swervin' Irvan, is an American former professional stock car racing driver.
+A retired NASCAR competitor, he is perhaps best remembered for his comeback after a serious head injury suffered from a crash during practice at Michigan International Speedway in 1994 that left him with only a 10% chance of survival.
 Irvan has been inducted into numerous halls of fame and was named one of NASCAR's 50 Greatest Drivers in 1998.
 After a series of injuries in the late 1990s, he retired from racing in 1999.

 Early career

 Irvan began his racing career driving karts in California in 1968 at the age of nine.
-He won the California Championship at the age of 15.
+He won the California Championship at the age of fifteen.
 In 1974, Irvan finished second in the country in his class at the national kart championship races.
-In 1975, Irvan moved up to stock cars at the age of 16 at Stockton 99 Speedway and was victorious in his first race on asphalt in a semi-main event.
+In 1975, Irvan moved up to stock cars at the age of sixteen at Stockton 99 Speedway and was victorious in his first race on asphalt in a semi-main event.
 From then until 1981 Irvan raced every weekend at Madera and Stockton, California, winning numerous feature events.
 He missed his high school graduation ceremony to race at Riverside, California.
-During this time, he lost his best friend, Tim Williamson, in a racing accident at Riverside, several months before he was slated to test in Winston Cup.
+During this time, he lost his best friend, Tim Williamson, in a racing accident at Riverside, several months before he was slated to test in the Winston Cup.